Tetrakern/fictioneer/CUSTOMIZE.md

 ## Change chapter formatting defaults

-The formatting of chapters is left to the reader, as it should be.
-Customizing the formatting to your preferences and needs can greatly enhance the reading experience.
-However, you can alter the defaults via a [filter](FILTERS.md#apply_filters-fictioneer_filter_chapter_default_formatting-formatting-).
+The formatting of chapters is left to the visitor.
+Because customizing the formatting to your preferences and needs can greatly enhance the reading experience.
+However, you can at least alter the defaults via a [filter](FILTERS.md#apply_filters-fictioneer_filter_chapter_default_formatting-formatting-).

 **References**
 * Filter: [fictioneer_filter_chapter_default_formatting](FILTERS.md#apply_filters-fictioneer_filter_chapter_default_formatting-formatting-)